netconstructor/node-echonest/README.md

 * install [rake](http://rubygems.org/gems/rake)
 * run the tests -- `rake test`

-The echonest.js file distributed by npm is generated, and not checked into the repository.
+The echonest.js file distributed by npm is generated from coffeescript, and not checked into the repository.
 To see it, run `rake build`.

-echonest.js is very new.
-It could use some fancier handling of [echonest's response codes](http://developer.echonest.com/docs/v4/index.html#response-codes).
+It's very new, clould be cleaned up and could use some fancier handling of [echonest's response codes](http://developer.echonest.com/docs/v4/index.html#response-codes).
 It could also probably work outside node.js in a browser without too much work.

 Exploring
 ---------

-The default callback logs errors and responses, so it's possible to dig around in the coffeescript repl:
+The default callback logs errors and responses.
+These are the loudest 15 songs from the southern hemisphere in d minor (the saddest of all keys), from the coffeescript repl:

     coffee> echonest = require 'echonest'
     { Echonest: [Function: Echonest] }
-    coffee> mynest = new echonest.Echonest
+    coffee> mynest = new echonest.Echonest(api_key: 'XXX')
-    { api_key: 'QQKP1N3XKJO7YTSRS',
+    { api_key: 'XXX',
       api_version: 'v4',
       host: 'http://developer.echonest.com',
       jsonclient: {},